conda-forge/conda-forge.github.io/src/orga/guidelines.rst

 build against).
 From a practical perspective, there are limitations on the continuous integration resources and also on what reviewers are able/willing to review in a single pull request.
-A large pull request with many recipes makes it more difficult to review.
+A large pull request with numerous recipes makes it more difficult to review.
 If the recipes make it through these two constraints and are merged, race conditions amongst the different feedstocks may require work by you and/or core maintainers to restart them in such a way to build everything in a